The mission of The Paul J. Aicher Foundation is to advance deliberative democracy and improve the quality of public life in the United States.

 Senior Associate for Strategic Partnerships, Aspen Forum for Community Solutions, Washington, D.C.

-Ford Foundation Professor of Democracy and Citizenship, John F. Kennedy School of Government, Harvard University, Cambridge, Mass.
+Acting Dean and Ford Foundation Professor of Democracy and Citizenship, Ash Center for Democratic Governance and Innovation, John F. Kennedy School of Government, Harvard University, Cambridge, Mass.

 Director, Center for Information and Research on Civic Learning and Engagement (CIRCLE), Jonathan M. Tisch College of Citizenship and Public Service, Tufts University, Medford, Mass.